 Thor And Shaw Kick Off A Rivalry For The Ages, 2014

 There’s no question that Hafþór Björnsson, partly down to his role as ‘The Mountain’ in the HBO smash-hit Game of Thrones, is a full-blown superstar these days, more so perhaps than any strongman in history.
-The Icelandic giant, who won the tournament in 2018, has certainly rubbed a few of his rivals up the wrong way in recent years, Hall obviously, but it’s with four-time WSM winner Brian Shaw that Björnsson has shared his most heated rivalry with.
+The Icelandic giant, who won the tournament in 2018, has certainly rubbed a few of his rivals up the wrong way in recent years, Hall obviously, but it’s with four-time WSM winner Brian Shaw that Björnsson has shared his most heated rivalry.

 The most famous clash of these titans came in 2014, when Shaw set an unbelievable world record time of 16.59 seconds in the keg toss, and the normally humble man from Colorado declared the event as "nothing" and “easy.”
 Björnsson, not one to be outdone, made sure the lofty new record didn’t stand for long and posted an even better time of 16.35 seconds moments later, leaving Shaw utterly aghast.